 *Limited to domestic U.S. orders only.
 Sugar Cookie Bowls View Larger Image Rate 5 starsRate 4 starsRate 3 starsRate 2 starsRate 1 star 3.7 Average of 15 ratings Difficulty: Somewhat Easy Average of 9 reviews.
 Aminal candle holders.
 Hi there, it’s Jenny from Hank + Hunt with a fun and super easy diy today!

 I injected some pretty yellow paper flowers into the wreath to greet the budding flowers and trees outside my window.
 From Christmas – Valentine’s Day our wreath was red, white and green: Jewlery stand.
 Notebook keyrings.
 I am sorry, I can't show you the other ones anymore.
+I sold them at my first market (and had no time to take pictures before.
+Finally sleep won the battle! ^^) The sides are covered card boards.
 Paper key holder.
 Lemon Sugar Scrub.
 Winter is here and if the cold, dry air has turned your hands into sandpaper like it has mine, you`ll appreciate this hand scrub that leaves your hands soft, smooth and smelling delicious!